 Photographs: taken at Kunozan Toshogu Shrine,

-by Koji Ikuma, with Fuji X-T1 & Summar 5cm f2
+by Koji Ikuma, with Fujifilm X-T1 equipped with a Summar 5cm f2 lens.